LEOYoon-Tsaw/Chinendar/README.md

 Chinese time is consisted of Hours, Quarters and Subquarters.
 One Chinese hour is 2 hours, but they are divided into Small Hours, which corresponds to 1 hour.
 One Quarter is 100th of a day, which is 14.4 minutes.
 The 24 Small Hour and 100 Quarters consists of major time telling, by saying x Quarters after x Small Hour.
 One Quarter is further divided into 6 Subquarters, which is 2.4 minutes.
 Subquarter is the greatest common divisor of Small Hour and Quarter.

+Besides calendar, the positions of the 5 major solar planets plus the Moon on elliptical plane, plus sunrise, sunset, moonrise, moonset time are also important elements in Chinese calendar.
+These planet positions, especially Jupiter and Saturn, are traditionally used to take note of the year.
+Here, they are marked by colored squares on several rings.

 ## Screenshots

 <p align="middle">